jcavanagh/spinnaker-monorepo-public/MONOREPO.md

 - Error from SpinnakerNewIdeaProjectPlugin - tries to read from subtree .git folders and outputs an error
 - Spotless pre-commit hooks get added in all subtrees - needs to move to root
-- Echo build folders end up in echo/echo for some reason instead of echo/
 - Gradle project names for echo and spinnaker-gradle-project don't show up right in IntelliJ
 - Per-project Gradle cache keys?
 - Some gradle errors regarding optimizations disabled regarding protobufs: